junxit/us-congress-bills-112/metadata.md

 - 2012-02-16 — Introduced in House
 - 2012-02-16 — Introduced in House
 - 2012-02-16 — Referred to the House Committee on Oversight and Government Reform.
+- 2012-12-19 — Considered under suspension of the rules. (consideration: CR H7326-7327)
+- 2012-12-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4062.
+- 2012-12-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-12-19 — Mr. Farenthold moved to suspend the rules and pass the bill.
+- 2012-12-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7326)
+- 2012-12-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H7326)